-- Simple — Bonding is done in-office, usually in one visit.
+- Simple — The treatment is done in-office, usually in one visit.
 It’s simple, quick, and requires no downtime.

-- No anesthesia — Bonding only requires having the bonding material applied to your tooth.
-If you are not having any other treatments done, you can have it applied without needing any sort of freezing gel or anesthesia.
+- No anesthesia — Teeth bonding only requires having the bonding material applied to your tooth.
+If you are not having any other treatments done, you can get the treatment without the need for freezing gel or anesthesia.

 Schedule a consultation

-If you are interested in learning more about dental bonding, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you would like to learn more about tooth bonding, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.